What does God say about intimacy?

 We understand from this that there is a true oneness.
 Young people think of this as meaning only physical intimacy, but clearly this is not the case.

 Physical intimacy requires a joint purpose.
 There must be a relationship on the most basic level.
 But we see something much deeper here.
 Remember how the Lord was causing Adam to look for someone he could relate to.
-God was not thinking only about propogation but a companion.
+God was not thinking only about propagation but also about a companion.
 Man was made on a different level than the animals.
 They could not meet his inner need.
 Man can commune on a deeper level.
 Even God was communing with man.
 Becoming one is the goal for marriage.
 It is declared at marriage and pursued the rest of their lives together.
 The purpose of marriage is to seek for this intimacy.

 Two statements must be said to keep this goal of intimacy in proper perspective.

 • The end of our lives, whether married or not, is to both reflect God's good design in our lives as well as to return thanks and glory to Him for being so gracious and good.
 As a couple seeks intimacy, they are fulfilling this greater goal to please God by more clearly reflecting His glory.
-The joy of couples should rise up with such awe that the couple brings great praise and adoration that God would work such a good and beautiful work in and through their lives.
+The joy of couples should rise up with such awe that the couple brings great praise and adoration, that God would work such a good and beautiful work in and through their lives.

 • Although intimacy becomes the chief goal of a marriage, it is not to be thought of in a sterile and isolated environment.
 God has other work to accomplish through the couple.
 The intimacy is what unifies, focuses and empowers them so that they can accomplish these goals.
 The intimacy allows their fullest potential and joy to be projected toward others.